lgibelli/singularity-docs/build_a_container.rst

 Of course, Singularity recipe files can be used as the target when building a container.
-For detailed information on writing Singularity recipe files, please see the `Container Recipes docs <https://singularity-userdoc.readthedocs.io/en/latest/container_recipes.html>`_.
+For detailed information on writing Singularity recipe files, please see the :ref:`Container Recipes docs <container-recipes>`.
 Let’s say you already have the following container recipe file called ``Singularity`` , and you want to use it to build a container.